selfhostedshow/halcyon/readme.md

 * Rust
 * libssl-dev (or equivalent package for your distro)

-To build Halcyon, run `cargo build`.
+To build Halcyon, run `cargo build --release`.

+## Running

 Only the setup command is working at the moment
-To run it do the following
-`cargo build` then run the halcyon executable `./target/debug/halcyon setup` or
 `cargo run setup`

+Or if you built the release executable (found in target/release) `halcyon setup`
 ### Yaml Config

 The setup process will create a config file for you if you don't have one.